DAT250-Project-Groups-1/Design-and-Prototyping-Assignment-A/designdocument/designdocument.md

 ![Application Flow](assets/applicationflowdiagram.png)

-The application consists of seven screens.
+The application consists of five screens.
 The home screen is the `Public polls screen` where the user can chose to vote on a public poll, join a poll by a code or log in on the `Login screen`.
-When the user is logged in, they have more possibilities, and are able to create both public and private polls, which there are separate screens for.
+When the user is logged in, they have more possibilities, and are able to create both public and private polls, which is accessed through the `My polls screen`, which is a list of the user's created polls.
 If the user who is logged is an admin, they are able to manage the users.

 ## User Screens